-The University will develop accommodation solutions in a manner that respects the dignity of employees with disabilities.
+The University will consult with employees when arranging for the provision of suitable accommodation in a manner that takes into account the accessibility needs due to disability.
+Accommodation solutions will be implemented in a manner that respects the dignity of employees, and prospective employees with disabilities.